Amaryllis sculpteur

 Discover the Artist

-A recurring theme in her art is our connection to the sea as our origin, and the message that we need to preserve this cradle of life, for future generation and for the many endangered species.
+A recurring theme in her art is our connection to the sea as the origin of life, and the message that we need to preserve this cradle of life, both for ourselves and for the many endangered species.

 Art for Charity